Orange Beach and it’s neighbor, Gulf Shores, are one of the country’s worst kept secrets.

 (If you’re short on time, there are plenty of pre-made products that make perfect gifts, too!)

-For more traditional shopping, I loved all the home goods shops at The Wharf (plus the cheese plate at Red and White wine bar and lattes at Southern Grind Coffeehouse) and there’s a Tanger Outlets mall about twenty minutes away, in Foley.
+For more traditional shopping, I loved all the home goods shops at The Wharf (plus the cheese plate at Red and White wine bar and lattes at Southern Grind Coffeehouse) .
+There’s also a Tanger Outlets mall about twenty minutes away, in Foley.

 Boating with Dolphins